schism-dev/schism/docs/getting-started/getting-sourcecode.md

 This will give you the latest master branch.
 If you want to get certain tagged versions use the `tag` command of git as `git checkout tags/v5.9.0` - for v5.9.0.

-Note that if you are interested in the development, you might need to add your system’s ssh public key to your github.com account first before cloning.
-Alternatively, you can also go to https://github.com/schism-dev and directly download the zip files.
+Note that sometimes you might need to add your system’s ssh public key to your github.com account first before cloning.
+If cloning fails, you can also go to https://github.com/schism-dev and directly download the zip files.

 General users have access to all branches and tags  of the repository (https://github.com/schism-dev/schism).
 You can find online manuals for the latest stable master or newer tags after v5.9.0.
 The developers will constantly update the manuals to keep them up to date as much as possible.